Relightable Neural Actor with Intrinsic Decomposition and Pose Control: Experiments

 \section{Experiments}

-In this section we provide an experimental evaluation of our method on the Relightable Dynamic Actors dataset and show qualitative and quantitative results.
-Please see the supplementary video for dynamic results.
+In this section, we provide an experimental evaluation of our method on the Relightable Dynamic Actors dataset and show qualitative and quantitative results.
+Please refer to the supplementary video for dynamic results on long sequences.